-Since the enforcement of the Technical Intern Training Act in November 2017, OTIT has been offering advice by email in addition to telephone, and providing Native Language Consultation, etc. available in eight languages (English, Chinese, Thai, Filipino, Vietnamese, Indonesian, Burmese, and Cambodian).
+Since the enforcement of the Technical Intern Training Act in November 2017, OTIT has been offering advice by email and telephone, and providing Native Language Consultation, etc. available in eight languages (English, Chinese, Thai, Filipino, Vietnamese, Indonesian, Burmese, and Cambodian).